Medulla Nebula (CTB 1, Abell 85)

 In 1968 CTB 1 was then confirmed to be a supernova remnant by A. Poveda and L. Woltjer.

 On very long exposure images, the nebula appears as a gas bubble, which resembles a cross section through a human brain with spinal cord extension (medulla oblongata), which is why CTB 1 got the nickname «Medulla Nebula» among amateur astronomers.

 CTB 1 is the remnant of a supernova, the death of a massive star whose core collapses after its nuclear fuel is consumed.
 The radio pulsar PSR J0002+6216 has been identified to be born from the same supernova.
 The pulsar lies at the apex of a narrowly collimated cometary-like 7 arcminutes long tail of nonthermal radio emission, which was identified as a bow-shock pulsar wind nebula.
 The tail of the nebula points back toward the geometric center of the supernova remnant CTB 1.
 At a distance of 2 kpc the pulsar shows a large transverse velocity of 1100 km/s.
 An asymmetric supernova explosion could be the cause for this pulsar natal kick velocity.
 The age of the supernova is estimated to 10'000 years.

 The supernova remnant CTB 1 is located in the constellation Cassiopeia and is circumpolar for Central Europe.
+The provided J2000.0 coordinates are located in the center of the gas bubble, which slowly becomes visible in images only after several hours of integration time.
 Circa 2.5° to the north lies the H-II region Sh 2-170.
 The best time to observe is July to January, when the constellation is highest at night.